-Multidisciplinary learning has become a cornerstone of modern science education, particularly in the life sciences, where fields such as genetics, ecology, bioinformatics, and biophysics are inherently interconnected.
-Research highlights that integrating diverse scientific disciplines enhances critical thinking (Hwang et al., 2024), stimulates innovation (Pathak & Sheth, 2023), and strengthens problem-solving abilities by providing students with broader analytical perspectives (Scherer & Beckmann, 2014).
+Multidisciplinary learning has become a cornerstone of modern science education, particularly in life sciences, where fields such as genetics, ecology, bioinformatics, and biophysics are inherently interconnected.
+Research has highlighted that integrating diverse scientific disciplines enhances critical thinking (Hwang et al., 2024), stimulates innovation (Pathak & Sheth, 2023), and strengthens problem-solving abilities by providing students with broader analytical perspectives (Scherer & Beckmann, 2014).
 Furthermore, interdisciplinary approaches in STEM education have been shown to improve student engagement and academic achievement, particularly for learners facing challenges in traditional siloed educational models (Hwang et al., 2024).

-The integration of zoology with biomechanics and robotics has led to groundbreaking innovations in prosthetic design, as studies on animal locomotion have directly influenced the development of robotic limbs and adaptive prosthetics (van der Geest & Garcia, 2023).
-Similarly, advances in molecular genetics and computational biology have revolutionized conservation strategies by identifying genetic variations crucial for species preservation (Khan et al., 2016).
-These developments highlight the growing necessity of interdisciplinary education, as traditional single-discipline approaches may no longer be sufficient to equip students for the complex challenges of modern biological sciences.
+The integration of zoology with biomechanics and robotics has led to groundbreaking innovations in prosthetic design because studies on animal locomotion have directly influenced the development of robotic limbs and adaptive prosthetics (van der Geest & Garcia, 2023).
+Similarly, advances in molecular genetics and computational biology have revolutionized conservation strategies by identifying genetic variations that are crucial for species preservation (Khan et al., 2016).
+These developments highlight the growing necessity of interdisciplinary education, as traditional single-discipline approaches may no longer be sufficient to equip students with the complex challenges of the modern biological sciences.

 2.2.
 Multidisciplinary Applications in Zoology Education

-Zoology has traditionally been regarded as a descriptive discipline, but recent research underscores the importance of cross-disciplinary learning methods in enhancing academic performance and student engagement.
-Studies indicate that integrating multidisciplinary approaches in zoology education improves conceptual understanding and practical skill development, equipping students with the tools needed to address complex biological challenges (Chhablani, 2024).
-Integrating chemistry, physics, and bioinformatics into zoological studies has yielded several innovative educational models, such as:
+Zoology has traditionally been regarded as a descriptive discipline, but recent research has underscored the importance of cross-disciplinary learning methods in enhancing academic performance and student engagement.
+Studies indicate that integrating multidisciplinary approaches into zoology education improves conceptual understanding and practical skill development, equipping students with the tools needed to address complex biological challenges (Chhablani, 2024).
+Integrating chemistry, physics, and bioinformatics into zoological studies has yielded several innovative educational models, such as

-Bioinformatics in species classification – Advances in DNA sequencing and deep learning have significantly improved the accuracy of phylogenetic mapping, allowing for more precise classification of species based on genetic markers (Mock et al., 2022).
+Bioinformatics in species classification: Advances in DNA sequencing and deep learning have significantly improved the accuracy of phylogenetic mapping, allowing for more precise classification of species based on genetic markers (Mock et al., 2022).

 Biomechanics in ecological studies – Physics-based models and computational simulations have been instrumental in analyzing predator-prey interactions and animal locomotion, providing deeper insights into ecological dynamics (Diz-Pita & Otero-Espinar, 2021).

-Environmental chemistry in marine biology – The study of ocean acidification, pollution impact, and ecosystem health increasingly relies on an interdisciplinary approach combining zoology, chemistry, and climate science to develop effective conservation strategies (Ferraro et al., 2024).
+Environmental chemistry in marine biology: The study of ocean acidification, pollution impact, and ecosystem health increasingly relies on an interdisciplinary approach combining zoology, chemistry, and climate science to develop effective conservation strategies (Ferraro et al., 2024).

 Recent research underscores the benefits of interdisciplinary learning in zoology education.
-A systematic review by Rodríguez-Muñoz & Huincahue (2024) highlights that students exposed to multidisciplinary teaching methods exhibit enhanced analytical reasoning and applied problem-solving skills, outperforming those in traditional curricula.
+A systematic review by Rodríguez-Muñoz and Huincahue (2024) highlighted that students exposed to multidisciplinary teaching methods exhibit enhanced analytical reasoning and applied problem-solving skills, outperforming those in traditional curricula.
 These findings emphasize the need for education systems that replicate real-world scientific collaborations, fostering critical thinking and adaptability in future zoologists.

 2.3.
 Challenges in Implementing a Multidisciplinary Curriculum

-Despite its numerous advantages, multidisciplinary teaching in zoology faces significant implementation challenges.
-A study by Chuene & Teane (2024) identifies curriculum rigidity and resource inadequacy as key barriers, making it difficult for educators to integrate interdisciplinary content alongside core zoology topics.
-Additionally, Harvie (2020) highlights that faculty expertise limitations often hinder effective cross-disciplinary teaching, as many instructors lack formal training in multiple scientific fields.
-Addressing these obstacles requires curriculum flexibility, professional development, and institutional support to enhance multidisciplinary education in zoology.
+Despite its numerous advantages, multidisciplinary zoology teaching faces significant implementation challenges.
+Chuene and Teane (2024) identified curriculum rigidity and resource inadequacy as key barriers, making it difficult for educators to integrate interdisciplinary content with core zoology topics.
+Additionally, Harvie (2020) highlighted that faculty expertise limitations often hinder effective cross-disciplinary teaching, as many instructors lack formal training in multiple scientific fields.
+Addressing these obstacles requires curriculum flexibility, professional development, and institutional support to enhance multidisciplinary zoology education.

-Technological limitations remain a significant barrier to multidisciplinary education in zoology.
+Technological limitations remain a significant barrier to multidisciplinary zoological education.
 Advanced bioinformatics tools, ecological modeling software, and laboratory equipment often require substantial financial investment, which is unavailable in resource-limited institutions (Tafa et al., 2011).
-Moreover, Xu et al. (2022) found that some students struggle with interdisciplinary content, particularly when they lack foundational knowledge in auxiliary subjects like physics or mathematics.
-Addressing these challenges necessitates increased funding, accessible digital resources, and interdisciplinary preparatory coursework to ensure effective integration of technology-driven learning.
+Moreover, Xu et al. (2022) found that some students struggle with interdisciplinary content, particularly when they lack foundational knowledge of auxiliary subjects such as physics or mathematics.
+Addressing these challenges requires increased funding, accessible digital resources, and interdisciplinary preparatory coursework to ensure the effective integration of technology-driven learning.